bxparks/rpn83p/TVM.md

   at the specified interest rate `i`
 - `FV/CFN(i,N)`: the nominal value of `N` payments that are equivalent to `FV` at the specified interest rate `i`
-- (1+ip)N*PMT: the nominal value of `N` payments of `PMT`, after normalizing all payments to the end of each period
+- `(1+ip)N*PMT`: the nominal value of `N` payments of `PMT`, after normalizing all payments to the end of each period

-We can perhaps get an intuitive understanding why `NPMT(i)` is a function that does not overflow or underflow as readily as `NFV(i)` or `NPV(i)`.
-It tracks the cash flow in terms of *nominal* currency, not the inflation-adjusted currency at one end or the other of the cash flow.
+We can perhaps get an intuitive understanding why `NPMT(i)` is less susceptible to overflow or underflow compared to `NFV(i)` or `NPV(i)`.
+It tracks the cash flow in terms of *nominal* currency, not the inflation-adjusted currency at the beginning or end of the cash flow.
 The `NPMT(i)` function essentially averages all 3 terms over the entire duration of the `N` payment periods, instead of pulling everything to the present or pushing everything to the future.

 **Implementation Note**: The `inverseCompoundingFactor()` routine calculates the reciprocal of `CFN(i,N)`.
 In other words, it calculates `ICFN(i,N) = 1/CFN(i,N)